keithbuhler/keithbuhler.github.io/content/sandbox/art.md

 ---

----

 <p>
 <p>

-My art has moved to [this Notion Gallery!](https://keithbuhler.notion.site/Art-Dashboard-a33dafdd54b5486abaf6e286faa93857)
+My art has moved to <a href="https://keithbuhler.notion.site/Art-Dashboard-a33dafdd54b5486abaf6e286faa93857">  this Notion Gallery! </a>

+<ref